nodejs/TSC/TSC-Charter.md

 ## Section 4.
 Establishment of the TSC.

-TSC memberships are not time-limited.
+TSC memberships are limited to 2 consecutive year periods.
+An individual members term starts at 12am GMT the day after their nomination to the TSC is approved and ends precisely two years later.
+Individuals may be nominated to the TSC multiple times but at least one year must pass between terms.

 There is no maximum size of the TSC.
 The size is expected to vary in order to ensure adequate coverage of important areas of expertise, balanced with the ability to make decisions efficiently.
 The TSC must have at least three members.

+Individuals nominated to the TSC must be members of at least one Node.js Working Group at the time of their nomination and must maintain active participation in at least one Working Group throughout their term.

 There is no specific set of requirements or qualifications for TSC membership beyond these rules.

 The TSC may add additional members to the TSC by a standard TSC motion and vote.
 A TSC member may be removed from the TSC by voluntary resignation, by a standard TSC motion, or in accordance to the participation rules described below.

 Changes to TSC membership should be posted in the agenda, and may be suggested as any other agenda item.